traefik/traefik-helm-chart/EXAMPLES.md

 kubectl port-forward $(kubectl get pods --selector "app.kubernetes.io/name=traefik" --output=name -n $NAMESPACE) 8080:8080 -n $NAMESPACE
 ```

-This command makes the dashboard accessible through the URL: http://127.0.0.1:8080/dashboard/
+This command makes the dashboard accessible locally on [127.0.0.1:8080/dashboard/](http://127.0.0.1:8080/dashboard/)

 > [!IMPORTANT]
 > Note that the slash is required.

-# Redirect permanently traffic from http to https
+## Redirect permanently traffic from http to https

 It's possible to redirect all incoming requests on an entrypoint to an other entrypoint.